House of European History

-The iconic Eastman building in Parc Léopold at the heart of the European quarter in Brussels has been renovated and extended to transform into the House of European History - a new museum telling the story of Europe and the European Union.
+The iconic Eastman building in Parc Léopold at the heart of the European quarter in Brussels was constructed in 1935 as a dental clinic for disadvantaged children.
+It has been renovated and extended to transform it into the House of European History – a new museum telling the story of Europe and the European Union.

 We worked with a team of academics and writers to provide content and language editing services across the museum, in the 24 languages of the European Union, including the catalogues for both the permanent and inaugural temporary exhibitions.
 We also scripted the AV shows that form a centrepiece in each of the permanent galleries.